-- Conduct a self-assessment of your interests, values, knowledge, skills and attributes.
-Click here for information on CareerLeader, a business career-focused self-assessment.
+- Conduct a self assessment of your interests, values, knowledge, skills and attributes.

 - Gather information on possible career options, including key skills and expectations for specific functional areas and industries.
-Click here to tap into the resources available to you through the Walker Management Library.
+Tap into the resources available to you through the Walker Management Library.

 - Utilize the Owen alumni network to learn more about careers, functional areas and industries.
 Connect through VUConnect or use the LinkedIn University sort feature.

 - Evaluate options in light of self-assessment and industry/market information.